MicrosoftDocs/customer-insights/ci-docs/engagement-insights/developer-resources.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-This article lists all available code snippets and samples for quick reference.
-Get the code for an event sender for your platform and follow the tutorials.
+This article lists all available software development toolkit (SDK) code snippets and samples for developers to share data with Dynamics 365 Customer Insights.
+Get the code for events specific to your platform by following the tutorials.

 ## Capture events from websites